Pulled Pork with Tangy Barbecue Sauce

 This post may contain affiliate links.
 Read my full disclosure policy.

-What You’ll Need For The Pulled Pork
+What You’ll Need To Make Pulled Pork

 To begin, preheat the oven to 300°F and set an oven rack in the lower-middle position.

-In a small bowl, combine the salt, paprika, cumin, garlic powder, dry mustard, brown sugar, and pepper in a small bowl.
+Next make the rub by stirring together the salt, paprika, cumin, garlic powder, dry mustard, brown sugar, and pepper in a small bowl.

-Pour off and discard the fat from the roasting pan (remember the handles are hot).
-Add 3/4 cup water to the roasting pan and set it over a single burner on medium heat; scrape with a wooden spoon to release all the brown bits.
-Cook for a few minutes, stirring frequently, until the liquid is reduced by about half.
-(The liquid will be very dark; that’s okay.)
+Carefully pour off and discard the fat from the roasting pan (just don’t forget the handles are hot!).
+Add ¾ cup of water to the pan and set it over medium heat.
+Use a wooden spoon to scrape up all those browned bits stuck to the bottom.
+That’s where all the flavor is.
+Let it simmer for a few minutes, stirring often, until the liquid reduces by about half.
+It’ll turn really dark, but that’s exactly what you want—it’s packed with rich, concentrated flavor!

 You May Also Like